 Tank Fill Inlet

-(Located on the left sidewall)
+(Located on the left or right sidewall,

+depending on model)

 -Typical View

 - 2. Turn city water supply ON. - 3.
-Use the level display on the monitor panel to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath the coach.
+Use the level display on the monitor panel to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath the motorhome.